Somewhere Between Creation and Destruction

 This screening is free and open to the public.
 Popcorn will be offered, bring your own picnic blankets and cushions.

-This exhibition, catalog, and associated events could not take place without the financial support of the Mrs. Howard F. Whitney Distinguished Artists Endowment Fund.
+This exhibition, catalog, and associated events could not take place without the financial support of the Mrs. Howard F. Whitney Distinguished Artists Endowment Fund at the Hartford Art School, Inc.